Requests for Proposals

 Find the Request for Proposals and more information on the Vermont Water Resources website.

-U.S. Geological Survey (USGS) and National Institutes for Water Resources National Competitive Grants 104g and PFAS Competitions - NOW OPEN
+U.S. Geological Survey (USGS) and National Institutes for Water Resources National Competitive Grants 104g and PFAS Competitions - Closed

 The National Competitive Grants 104g program welcomes research on the following two topics: national-scale evaluation of water budget and socioeconomics.